daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 ---

 {: .box-success}
-All the material used to create this is within the GitHub repository linked above.
-I strongly encourage you to explore the [resources](#resources) linked below.
-They have guided me on my data science journey and it is truly some remarkable information, all available for free.
-This article will be written with the assumption that you are familiar with Python, and have watched the reference videos on the discrete Fourier transform
+This article explores separating parts of a signal based on the dominant frequency in that part of the signal.
+All the material used to create this is within the GitHub repository linked above. **I strongly encourage you to explore the [resources](#resources) linked below.** They have guided me on my data science journey and it is truly some remarkable information, all available for free.
+This article will be written with the assumption that you are familiar with Python, and have watched the reference videos on the discrete Fourier transform, the short-time-Fourier-transform, and clustering algorithms.

 # Summary
 While working at GE, I did my best to seek out fun data science projects to sate intellectual curiosity.
 Two years ago, someone approached me and asked if there was a way to cluster periodic data based on its frequency.
 The goal was to turn a plot of data that looked like this: